apex/apex/docs/getting-started.md

 Apex can help initialize a basic project to get you started.
-First specify you AWS credentials as mentioned in the previous section, then run `apex init`:
+First specify your AWS credentials as mentioned in the previous section, then run `apex init`:

 ```
 $ export AWS_PROFILE=sloths-stage